While there is plenty to see in the city, there are also many great day trips from Osaka, Japan.

 These calming gardens are picturesque featuring rock gardens, ponds, and views of the Arashiyama mountains.

-Tenryu-ji Temple is a UNESCO World Heritage site for the Rinzai Zen Japanese Buddhism, and it’s a great spot for a day trip.
+Tenryu-ji Temple is one of the best UNESCO World Heritage sites for the Rinzai Zen Japanese Buddhism, and it’s a great spot for a day trip.

 - Getting to Tenryu-ji Temple: 15 minutes from Kyoto Station to JR Saga-Arashiyama Station, then it’s a 15-minute walk to the temple.